MichelleGri/la-boulangerie/README.md

 The git commit message should clearly describe the changes made.

-Pushing will send all work to the GitHub repository.
+Pushing will send all work to the GitHub repository and automatically update changes made in GitPod to the deployed website.

 ### Deployment